-Welcome to Alison's Class
+Welcome to Primary Northwest

 Welcome to another great year of learning and exploration.
 I am really looking forward to sharing with all of you the wonderful happenings in our classroom.
 I hope this will inspire some great conversations with your children.

 "Education is a natural process carried out by the child and is not acquired by listening to words but by experiences in the environment" -Dr. Maria Montessori

 Alison Breithaupt, Primary Guide

 September 21, 2019

 As we enter into our second full week of school, many of the returning children have jumped right back into the routine of our school days and many of the new children are finding their groove into their new space.
 It is so amazing to watch the older children be mentors to the younger children.
 They have looked forward to being an extended day student and now they have bigger responsibilities and privileges they are taking on with pride.
 The younger children observe and learn from these older friends because some day it will be them.
 It is the beauty of the multi-aged classroom in Montessori.